Barbara Mikulski: Other

 Women were not allowed to wear pants on the U.S. Senate floor until 1993.
 In 1993, Senators Mikulski and Carol Moseley Braun wore pants onto the floor in defiance of the rule, and female support staff followed soon after, with the rule being amended later that year by Senate Sergeant-at-Arms Martha Pope to allow women to wear pants on the floor so long as they also wore a jacket.

 In 2014, Mikulski was voted the "meanest senator" in Washingtonian's survey of congressional staffers.

 Political positions

 Mikulski was one of 11 senators to vote against both the 1991 and 2002 resolutions authorizing the use of force in Iraq.

 Mikulski has opposed predatory lending, and has been an outspoken opponent of Fairbanks Capital (now Select Portfolio Servicing), alleged to have illegally foreclosed on over 100 homes in Maryland.

 Mikulski has been an outspoken advocate for the Equal Rights Amendment.
-She has also spoken in support of abortion rights and has stated she does not view the opposition to this issue as misogynistic.
+She has also spoken in support of abortion rights and has stated she does not view the opposition to this issue as being misogynistic.

 On October 1, 2008, Mikulski voted in favor of HR1424, the Senate version of the Emergency Economic Stabilization Act of 2008, which provided a $700 billion bailout to the United States financial market.

 In October 2013, Mikulski sponsored a bill honoring naturopathic medicine.